 - No one will receive a master’s degree with fewer than 30 hours of coursework;

 - No one will be awarded a graduate degree or certificate with a cumulative graduate GPA below 3.0.

 Appeals of Graduate Regulations

-A graduate student wishing to appeal the application of other university rules or regulations relating to graduate students (e.g., time limits for graduation, limits on transfer credits, limits on hours taken as a non-degree student that may apply to a graduate degree) should write a letter to his/her graduate program director requesting a waiver.
+A graduate student wishing to appeal the application of other university rules or regulations relating to graduate students (e.g., time limits for graduation, limits on transfer credits, limits on hours taken as a non-degree student that may apply to a graduate degree) should submit a variance form, found at https://inside.nku.edu/graduate/current-students/forms.html to the graduate program director.
 Exceptions to graduate policies must be approved by the graduate program director, department chair, dean of the college, and Vice Provost for Graduate Education, Research and Outreach.
-Once the waiver has been reviewed, the Director of Graduate Education will notify the student of the decision.
-A copy of this policy can be obtained from the Office of Graduate Education or can be found in the Graduate Catalog at http://catalog.nku.edu.
+Once the waiver has been reviewed, the Director of Graduate Education will notify the graduate program director of the decision.

 Appeals Relating to Violation of the Graduate Student Honor Code